goriponsoft/16bitBank-MEGAROM-Controller-74670/README-en.md

 Whether mirrors appear on page 0 and page 3 depends on the circuit configuration of the read signal (/RD).
 For example, if you use the /CS12 signal instead of the /RD signal, no mirror will appear for reading.

+### Segment register initial value and initialization code
+The 74HC670, the IC used to implement the segment register, does not have a reset function, and the register values are undefined immediately after power is turned on.
+However, if the segment at startup of the MSX system is undefined, it cannot be used as a mapper, so as a countermeasure, immediately after power-on (and immediately after reset), segment output from the 74HC670 is stopped, and all bits of all segment registers are pulled down 0, the circuit is configured so that segment 0 is mapped to all banks.

+The purpose of this feature is to ensure that segment 0 is mapped to all banks, including banks 4000h to 5FFFh, until the MSX system searches for the ROM header and executes the INIT entry for page 1.
+(This is similar to how banks 4000h to 5FFFh are fixed to segment 0 in the KONAMI4 mapper.)

+However, since it does not function as a mapper as it is, segment fixing is now triggered by the "first write to the segment register" and stops (segment output by 74HC670 resumes).
+At that time, all segment registers are switched at the same time, and the undefined value immediately after the power is turned on (in the case of a reset, the value written before the reset) is output to the segments other than the segment register where the write was performed.
+Therefore, from the program side, it appears that the mapping of all banks from 4000h to BFFFh has changed.

+Due to the above circumstances, when using this mapper, it is necessary to map banks 4000h to 5FFFh to segment 0 and other banks to appropriate segments as early as possible during INIT entry.

 ### Mapper
 |Bank|Segment register address|Initial Segment|
 |:--|:--|--:|